bendytree/node-itsa/readme.md

 ### itsa.typeof(type)

-Runs a typeof check on your data an is valid when the result matches the given type.
+Runs a typeof check on your data and is valid when the result matches the given type.

 Keep in mind that `typeof []`, `typeof null`, `typeof new Date` all equal `"object"`.
 So if you want a more strict type check then use validators like `itsa.array()` or `itsa.null()`.